newjersey/dol-mcnj-main/README.md

 - **Routing**: We add client-side routing to this single page app using the [Reach Router](https://reach.tech/router/) library, similar to the more common React Router.
 - **User engagement**: We track user engagement using [Google Analytics](https://analytics.google.com/), including pageviews and specific event-based interactions that we implement manually in different parts of the app, such as tracking what filters a user clicks on the training search page.
 Please request access from the NJ Office of Innovation in order to view our analytics dashboards.
 - **Accessibility**: We have automated a11y tests that run as part of our [Cypress](https://www.cypress.io/) feature tests using the [`cypress-axe`](https://www.npmjs.com/package/cypress-axe) package.
 We also use tools such as [axe DevTools](https://www.deque.com/axe/devtools/) and [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) Chrome extensions to do manual checks.
 - **External APIs**: We fetch data from the following Web APIs: [O\*NET Web API](https://services.onetcenter.org/), [CareerOneStop](https://www.careeronestop.org/Developers/WebAPI/web-api.aspx).
-To access the development URLs and API keys to set as environment variables, request access for the NJInnovation Bitwarden account, and check the "Training Explorer Secrets" file in it.
+To access API keys to set as environment variables, request access for the NJInnovation Bitwarden account, and see the "Training Explorer Secrets" file in it.

 ### Dependency inversion